 When I say “Productized Service” to you, what do you think of?
 A product, like a book or video course, based off of a consulting service A service with a pre-defined scope of work It could very well be either, honestly.
 Let’s, instead, talk about ‘Packaged Services.’
 Packaged Services Packaged services are service offerings that

+When it comes to getting more clients as a freelancer or consultant, the most important question to ask yourself about your marketing is The Positioning Question.
 Let’s say you’re starting a new consulting business.
-You’re wondering if you should: Start with a specific positioning (target market) and problem that you’re solving (“Shopify” and “Search Engine Optimization,” for example) Start with a wide positioning (“Search Engine Optimization”) and see what markets end up working with you and then niche down You should
+You’re wondering if you should: Start with a specific positioning (target market) and problem that you’re solving (“Shopify” and “Search Engine Optimization,”

 Do you have an account set up for your continuing education as a business owner?
 I do.
 I deposit $250 into it every month as part of my monthly budgeting.
 I use this money exclusively for investing in my own education: Books Courses Training Programs Conferences The best part?
 Qualifying work-related education like maintaining or